 An estimated 120,000 used vehicles were imported from Japan in 2016.
 From January 2017, imports of right-hand-drive vehicles has been banned in principle and only those built between 2011 and 2014 are qualified for an exemption in exchange for certificates showing the scrapping of older cars.

 New vehicles are 50% to 200% pricier than pre-owned vehicles and citizens current purchase power is still quite low to afford the cost of a new vehicle.
 In addition, Myanmar has no concentration of parts suppliers, making production less cost-efficient as many materials must be imported.

-New vehicles market is grow slowly with volume increased from 3.096 units in the 2012 to 6.035 in the 2016 and is projected above 8.000 in the 2018.
+New vehicles market is steady growing since years and annual volume increased from 3.096 units in the 2012 to 6.981 in the 2017 and is projected above 8.000 in the 2018.